Glasgow Museums Guide

 10 Dumbreck Road

 Situated in Bellahouston Park, The House for an Art Lover is a masterpiece of Mackintosh design.
 Constructed after Charles Rennie Mackintosh's death, is a breath-taking showpiece of the famous Glasgow artist's visions.
-The original plans for the building were actually undertaking as part of a competition that until after his death were never materialised.
+The original plans for the building were actually undertaking as part of a competition that until after his death was never materialised.

-Slightly off-the-beaten track, House for an Art Lover is one of the most beautiful creations in Glasgow.
+Slightly off-the-beaten-track, House for an Art Lover is one of the most beautiful creations in Glasgow.
 Whether a fan of Mackintosh designs or not, you cannot help to be awe-struck at the intricate designs and details that ooze from every inch of the building.
 Mackintosh was completely liberated from any design limitations and his unbridled imagination went into everything in this amazing place, he even so far as to design the cutlery.

 Every room is unique but the music room with its glorious carvings has to be seen by anyone with an interest in art, design and architecture.
 The Walled Gardens are a fabulous place to explore on a sunny day and the café offers some truly excellent lunches.